Nalbinding and sprang

 England exports knitted wool stockings

-By the 1300s there was a knitting industry in England.
-At first only rich people had knitted gloves and socks, but knitted stockings were common in Paris by the late 1300s.
-Soon English knitters were exporting tens of thousands of pairs of knitted wool stockings every year, and by the 1400s they started using spinning wheels to get enough yarn.
+Soon English knitters were exporting tens of thousands of pairs of knitted wool stockings every year, and by the 1400s, like people in Asia, Europeans started to use spinning wheels to get enough yarn.
 People were also knitting hats and then felting them so they would keep off the rain.

 Knitting in Safavid Iran